Division of Inclusion and Equity

 Information and Resources for Pregnant and Parenting Students

 Title IX provides for equal educational opportunities for pregnant and parenting students.
 It prohibits educational institutions from discriminating against pregnant students based upon their marital status and cannot discriminate against a student because of childbirth, false pregnancy, or recovery from related conditions.

 A pregnant student should be granted a leave of absence for as long as it is deemed medically necessary for her to be absent, at the conclusion of her leave, she must be allowed to resume the status she held when the leave began.

-If you have any questions regarding your rights as a pregnant or parenting student, please contact the Title IX Coordinator.
+If you have any questions regarding your rights as a pregnant or parenting student, please contact the Title IX Officer.

 Page last modified December 6, 2013